Here, I will show you 5 tips to help you successfully translate your online store…

 An eCommerce store’s multilingual version requires more than simple translation.
 Your multilingual eCommerce website will receive visitors from various nations and cultures, so you need to engage and develop a relationship with them through the text, graphics, and other components of your website.

 In addition to translation, you can use website localization to establish this relationship.
-Localization gives the impression that the website was made specifically with a certain nation's or language's users in mind.
+Localization gives the impression that the website was made specifically with users of a certain nation or language in mind.

 With localization, you can even examine what functional elements need to be changed.
 So when you construct a multilingual version of the website, consider localization rather than translation only.